Star Wars: Republic Commando: Gameplay

 In single-player mode, the player and squadmates do not die when they run out of health, but rather are incapacitated.
 If the player character is downed, the player can order the squad members to attempt to revive the player or to continue with their current orders.
 Therefore, the game is only truly over when the player and all members of the squad are incapacitated at once or if the player is downed in a position their squadmates cannot reach (such as chasms).
 Certain missions may require squad members to split up to accomplish various isolated objectives, and in such scenarios, where the player is operating alone, losing all the player's health also results in a game over.
 While reviving a downed commando restores a small amount of health, bacta charging stations are necessary to fully regain it.

 Weapons can be acquired in both single player and multiplayer.
 Throughout the campaign, the player always carrys the compact DC-17 and a blaster pistol with unlimited ammo.
 The DC-17 can be configured into an assault rifle, sniper rifle, and grenade launcher.
 The player may also use weapons dropped by enemies.

+In line with other online-enabled games on the Xbox, multiplayer on Xbox Live was available to players until April 15, 2010.
+Star Wars: Republic Commando is now playable online again on the replacement Xbox Live servers called Insignia.